 Extending the Healing Touch

-RRDT was rechristened Ranbaxy Community Healthcare Society (RCHS) in 1994.
-The trust functions today as an independent body touching the lives of over 650,000 people with a fleet of mobile healthcare vans in the states of Punjab, Haryana, Himachal Pradesh and Madhya Pradesh and through an urban family welfare centre in Delhi.
-The main objective of this initiative is to enhance access to basic healthcare by people from the poorer and more vulnerable sections of society.
+SPCHS functions as an independent body touching the lives of over 650,000 people with a fleet of mobile healthcare vans in the states of Punjab, Himachal Pradesh, Gujarat, Maharashtra, Madhya Pradesh, Tamil Nadu and Sikkim.
+The main objective of this initiative is to enhance access of basic healthcare to the marginalized communities and more vulnerable sections of the society.

 Nurturing Them as Our Children

-In the areas where RCHS operates, diarrhoea is no longer a fatal threat to children under 5 years of age.
-As a result, the Infant Mortality Rate there has declined substantially.
-These positive outcomes are the result of a scientific approach and strategic planning to tackle major issues like low birth weight and pneumonia and by taking appropriate measures to improve neonatal care.
+In the areas where SPCHS operates, diarrhea is no longer a fatal threat to children under 5 years of age.
+As a result, there has been a substantial decline in Infant Mortality Rate.
+These positive outcomes are the result of a scientific approach and strategic planning to tackle major health issues like low birth weight and pneumonia and thereby taking appropriate measures to improve neonatal care.

-With creative outreach initiatives, such as street plays, contests and audio-visual programmes, we ensure that informed mothers and adequate support structures nurture young lives regardless of geography or demography.
+With creative outreach initiatives, such as street plays, contests and audio-visual programmes under IEC (Information, Education and Communication), we ensure that mothers and families are well informed.
+Adequate support structures nurture young lives regardless of geography or demography.

 Improving Maternal Health, Combating HIV/AIDS, Malaria and Other Diseases

-RCHS has achieved Zero Maternal Mortality Rate in certain specified regions, which is very significant in a country like India, where more women die during pregnancy and childbirth than anywhere else in the world.
+SPCHS has achieved Zero Maternal Mortality Rate in certain specified target areas, which is very significant in a country like India, where more women die during pregnancy and childbirth than anywhere else in the world.
 But for us, this is just the beginning and there are many milestones yet to be achieved.

 We are also focusing on prevention and control of HIV/AIDS, malaria, dengue, tuberculosis and lifestyle diseases such as diabetes, hypertension, coronary heart disease, stroke and cancer and making special efforts to curb the menace of female foeticide.